EP335: How to Handle Inflation and Pricing Without Creating Price Resistance

 On top of that, the government has added (printed) about 24% more money by sending checks to aid the economy so that people can afford more goods.

-I want you to take a really good look at this, especially at the beginning of the year.
+, especially at the beginning of the year.

 If you sell to stores, you need to make sure that you're making the correct markup on those prices.
-Or else you will go out of business.

 The other thing that I think is important is understanding perceived value.